vivekvjyn/vivek-vijayan/index.md

 *Cadet*

-- Recieved training as a cadet
+- Received training as a cadet in the Army Wing

 ---